welvet/GuidedGenerations-Extension/README.md

-# SillyTavern Guided Generations Extension
+a# SillyTavern Guided Generations Extension

 This extension aims to replicate the functionality of the 'Guided Generations V8' Quick Reply set within SillyTavern.